 If not, you’re not alone.
 Many people are unaware of the differences between these three, but it’s an important distinction to make when considering where to build your business.

-In this blog post, we’ll give you a brief overview of each type of project and discuss the pros and cons of each.
+In this blog post, we’ll give you a brief overview of each type of project, the differences between greenfield vs brownfield, and the pros and cons of each.

 Let’s dive further into each, looking at greenfield land first.

 What is a Greenfield Project?

 A greenfield site is a piece of land that has never been built on before.
 The development plan, auxiliary projects, support services, electric, and other utilities are all done from scratch.

 An example would be a property formerly utilized only for agriculture that has not been improved.
 This is ideal for construction.

 However, when talking about greenfield projects, you need to be very clear about what your company wants to do.